Acorns, Stash, and Robinhood are undoubtedly the best investment apps aimed at beginners who are unsure of money-management techniques.

 Robinhood is one of the only investment apps that doesn’t require you to pay a monthly subscription fee.
-Unlike Acorns, Robbinhood is not a robo-investment app.
+Unlike Acorns, Robinhood is not a robo-investment app.

-The best part about Robinhood is their referral program.Each time you refer someone to Robinhood – both will receive a free stock.
-It’s a win-win situation and no-brainer to get free stocks.
-The only catch is you won’t be able to pick the stock of your choice.
+The best part about Robinhood is their referral program.Each time you refer someone to Robinhood – both receive a free stock.
+It’s a win-win situation and no-brainer to get free stocks – Invite your friends right now!

-The free stock is randomly chosen and valued between $2.50-500.
+The free stock is picked randomly and valued between $2.50-500.
 Additionally, you can also receive up to $500 in free stock per year through referrals.
+Isn’t that cool?